JustTryingToCod3/practice-site/README.md

 # projects-and-practice
 Project Portfolio

-Hello World, I am just here to code.
-I made this website just to teach myself and have fun with projects.
-There is so much to learn so this website will just keep getting updated as I go.
+Hello World, 👋 I am just here to learn to code.
+I made this website just to teach myself and just have fun with projects.
+There is so much to learn so this website is just getting started.
 Perhaps I will make more advaned ones in the future.
-Some of the projects I have done were in other programming languages like Python or Java, but I decided to translate the logic to JavaScript.
+We'll see... 🤷‍♀️ Some of the projects I have were in other programming languages (Python, Java) but I decided to translate the logic to JavaScript just to learn another language while I build on those two. 😅

-Hope you enjoy!
+Hope you enjoy! 😊